Morxos/wasmweavercode/README.md

 	- tar -xvzf wasm-tools-1.230.0-x86_64-linux.tar.gz
 	- export PATH="path/to/wasm-tools-1.230.0-x86_64-linux/:$PATH" # Add wasm-tools binary to path

-#### Run Experiments
+#### Exemplary Tool Us
+	The following scenarios demonstrate how to use the tool for different tasks, such as code generation with high-level rewards and LLM benchmarking.
-	Experiments can be run with the following simple commands:
+    All All samples can be found in the "experiments/training" folder.

 ##### 1. DRL Guided Generation with Alignment and Length Reward
 	- python3 experiments/training/drl_generator.py